rwxrob/notes/Performance adventure cycling kit.md

 In North Carolina morning dew and condensation are _major_ considerations.
 A bivy really isn't an option at all if you want any level of comfort in the morning.
 When it rains, it _really_ rains so having a tent that is _actually_ waterproof and windproof is a must.

+> [!Forget the sleeping bag]
-You don't need a sleeping bag.
-Do what most soldiers do and sleep in your cold weather kit instead.
-This way you have it in case you misjudged the weather _and_ you are
+> You really don't need a sleeping bag.
+Soldiers rarely use them.
+Sleep in your cold weather kit instead.
+Having a good tent even makes the sleeping bag that much more of a waste.
+This way you have your cold weather gear in case you misjudged the weather _and_ you are carrying less gear.
+In fact, you can actually ride while wearing it when absolutely needed.
+Try that with a sleeping bag.
 ## Cook

 - Coffee kit